mtask/CollectiFOR/collect/README.md

 **Options:**
 - `--config`: Path to YAML configuration file.
+- `--collect` Run collect modules that are enabled in config.
 - `--capture`: Enable network and/or memory capture (can be configured in config file)
 - `--interfaces`: Comma-separated list of interfaces for packet capture.